Contents

 Pricing:

-• Acronis Cyber Protect’s Backup capabilities differ in pricing depending on the nature of the backup target:
+- Acronis Cyber Protect’s backup capabilities differ in pricing, depending on the nature of the backup target:

-• From $139 for either Microsoft 365 data (across SharePoint Online, Teams, OneDrive for Business or Exchange Online) or Google Workspace data (across Contacts, Calendar, Drive, or Gmail)
+- From $209 for 5 seats in Microsoft 365 with full coverage (across SharePoint Online, Teams, OneDrive for Business or Exchange Online)

-• Acronis Cyber Protect – Backup Advanced can offer file-level backups, image-based backups, incremental/differential backups, ransomware protection, vulnerability assessment, group management, AD integration, reports, and more.
+- Acronis Cyber Protect – Backup Advanced offers file-level backups, image-based backups, incremental/differential backups, ransomware protection, vulnerability assessment, group management, AD integration, reports, and more.

 Customer reviews (original spelling):